esraaMohamed/UdacityMyReads/README.md

 ## TL;DR

-To get started developing right away:
+To get the app started all you need to do is:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`